mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

 ./openshift-install create ignition-configs
 ~~~

-The files with the extension `.ign` must be generated.
+The files with the extension `.ign` will be generated by the above command.

 ```text
 .